 This service covers the storm water management and recycling including management and collection of street runoff and the development of capital schemes to enable the reuse of storm water.
-A storm water Management Plan including the prioritising of works and developing a works program to upgrade the regions storm water infrastructure will continue through 2013 - 2014.
+A priority for the 2014-2015 financial year is a storm-water management plan to address recent flooding in Port Kenny.